peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 This document extends the use of DNS NOTIFY {{!RFC1996}} beyond conventional zone transfer hints, bringing the benefits of ad-hoc notifications to DNS delegation maintenance in general.
-Use cases include DNSSEC key rollovers hints, and quicker changes to a delegation's NS record set.
+Use cases include DNSSEC bootstrapping and key rollovers hints, and quicker changes to a delegation's NS record set.

-To enable this functionality, a method for discovering the receiver endpoint for such notification message is introduced, via the new NOTIFY record type.
+To enable this functionality, a method for discovering the receiver endpoint for such notification message is introduced, via the new DSYNC record type.

 TO BE REMOVED: This document is being collaborated on in Github at:
 [https://github.com/peterthomassen/draft-ietf-dnsop-generalized-notify](https://github.com/peterthomassen/draft-ietf-dnsop-generalized-notify).